THE LAYMAN’S QUANT LEXICON

 Degree of Freedom

-In statistics, the term "degree of freedom" refers to the number of independent values or quantities which can vary in the calculation of a statistic or a statistical test.
-In finance, it's essential in various contexts like hypothesis testing, confidence intervals, and regression analysis.
-Degrees of freedom are used to estimate population parameters, and they influence the shape of distributions like the chi-square and t-distribution, which are often used in hypothesis testing to account for sample variability.
+The degree of freedom refers to the number of independent values or quantities that can vary in the calculation of a statistic or test.
+It's essential in hypothesis testing, confidence intervals, and regression analysis, influencing the shape of distributions like chi-square and t-distribution.

 Delta

-Delta is a key concept in the derivatives and options trading space, representing the rate of change in the price of an option relative to a one-unit change in the price of the underlying asset.
-It quantifies the sensitivity and is used in risk management, valuation models, and trading strategies.
+Delta measures the rate of change in the price of an option relative to a one-unit change in the underlying asset.
+It quantifies sensitivity and is widely used in valuation models, risk management, and trading strategies.

 Delta Hedging